prasy-loyola/notes.koplugin/README.md

 5. [ ] Multi-color pens
 6. [ ] Eraser (supports kobo stylus, no icon to select eraser at the moment)
 7. [x] Clear page ~~/whole notes~~
+8. [x] Setup a background / template for page

 ## Features not planned at the moment
 1. Support undo/redo